freeletics/RxRedux/README.md

 val loadListPersonSideEffect : SideEffect<State, Action> = {  // Side effect is just a type alias for a function actions : Observable<Action>,  state : StateAccessor<State> ->
   actions
-    .ofType(LoadPersonsAction::class.java) // This side effect only runs for actions of type LoadPersonsAction .switchMap {
+    .ofType(LoadNextPageAction::class.java) // This side effect only runs for actions of type LoadPersonsAction .switchMap {
         // do network request
         val currentState : State  = state()